Can You Buy a House With Student Loans?

 FHA student loan guidelines

 The FHA home loan remains a popular financing option among first-time home buyers.
 Borrowers appreciate the relaxed credit requirements, low monthly mortgage insurance, and minimum down payment requirements.
 Yet few borrowers are aware of the FHA student loan guidelines.

 FHA Lenders states that a lender must use the greater of 1% of the student loan balance, the monthly student loan payment reported on the credit report, or the actual payment documented in writing.
 Expect your lender to determine how your student loan affects your debt ratio.
 Additionally, they will almost certainly request documentation of your loan terms, outstanding balance, payment status, and required monthly payment (from the creditor).

 Getting a mortgage with student loans in deferment

 The CARES Act has already prevented millions of Americans from going into foreclosure and potentially losing their homes.
-The downside, though, is that student loan borrowers in CARES ACT forgiveness can’t buy homes.
+The downside is that student loan borrowers in CARES ACT forgiveness can't buy homes.

 Hear us out for a minute.
-If you have one or multiple federal (not private) student loans, you may already know that they’re in automatic forbearance through the end of 2020.
-What complicates things is that lenders are seeing these “deferred” loans as not being due.
+If you have one or multiple federal (not private) student loans, you may already know that they're in automatic forbearance through the end of 2020.
+What complicates things is that lenders see these "deferred" loans as not being due.